How To Gain Express Entry Through A Canada Visa

 Stage 1: Ensure you are eligible for Express Entry

 Before submitting your application, the first stage is to check if you are eligible to apply.
-To make this stage easier, the Canadian government provides an online questionnaire which will explain options of immigration programmes you may be eligible for.
+To make this stage easier, the Canadian government provides an online questionnaire that will explain the options of immigration programs you may be eligible for.
 The questionnaire will ask a range of questions in relation to your nationality, age, language ability, family members, education, work experience, the amount of funds you have, and the details of any job offer you have secured.

 Because the system is designed to match skills with regional demand, the first question you will be asked is which province you are considering.
 You will then be asked to state which test you have taken to prove your proficiency in English or French (even if you speak English or French speaker as your first language).
 By answering 'none', you will not be permitted to continue; you must have passed either one of the IELTS, CELPIP, TEF, or TCF language tests.